civodlu/trw/docs/source/example.rst

 			x = self.relu_fc1(self.fc1(x))
 			x = self.fc2(x)

-			# here we create a softmax output that will use
+			# Here we create a softmax output that will use
 			# the `targets` feature as classification target
 			return {
 				'softmax': trw.train.OutputClassification(x, 'targets')